hillary-ngai/hillary-ngai.github.io/_posts/2021-3-10-understanding-VAEs.md

 Just like a standard autoencoder, VAEs are trained in an unsupervised manner where the reconstruction error between the input x and the reconstructed input x' is minimized.
 However, in order to introduce some regularization of the latent space, the input is encoded as a distribution over the latent space rather than encoded as a single point.
-In other words, VAEs represent z as a distribution, rather than a vector.

 ### Generating New Images
 To generate a random, new sample that is similar to the training data, you can simply remove the encoder